wso2/kubernetes-ei/integrator/README.md

 # Kubernetes Resources for deployment of Integrator profile of WSO2 Enterprise Integrator

-Core Kubernetes resources for deployment of a "scalable" unit of WSO2 Enterprise Integrator's Integrator profile.
+Core Kubernetes resources for a clustered deployment of WSO2 Enterprise Integrator's Integrator profile.

 ![A "scalable" unit of WSO2 Enterprise Integrator's Integrator profile](integrator-cluster.png)